Antonio Sanchez (murderer): Political career

+Crimes

 On the night of June 28, 1993, Eileen Sarmenta and Allan Gomez, students of the University of the Philippines, Los Baños (UPLB), were abducted at gunpoint by men working for Antonio Sanchez, the mayor of Calauan, Laguna.
 The students were brought to Sanchez's farm in Barangay Curba, where both were bound and gagged.
 Court records showed Sanchez's men also brought Gomez along "to avoid complications".
 The students were brought inside a resthouse, where Sarmenta was taken into Sanchez's room while Gomez was beaten by Luis Corcolon, Rogelio "Boy" Corcolon, Zoilo Ama and George Medialdea and thereafter thrown out of the resthouse.

 Pepito Kawit struck Allan Gomez's diaphragm with the butt of an Armalite, causing Gomez to fall against a cement box.
 Brion thought Gomez was already dead, but Kawit said that his death would come later.
 Aurelio Centeno joined Sanchez's personal aides Edwin Cosico and Raul Alorico to watch television at the adjacent resthouse.
 Alorico told Centeno that Sanchez had been eagerly waiting for the group and worried that they would not arrive.

 At around 1:00 a.m. the next day, a crying Sarmenta was dragged out of the resthouse by Luis and Medialdea, still bound and gagged and now stripped of her shorts.
 Sanchez, clad merely in a white polo shirt, appeared and thanked Luis and Medialdea for the gift.
 He is alleged to have stated: "I am through with her.
 She's all yours."
 When asked what would happen to Gomez, Medialdea assured the mayor that they would also kill him for full measure.
 The students were then loaded in a Tamaraw van by the appellants and headed for Calauan, followed closely by the ambulance.
 Kawit finished off Gomez with a single gunshot from his Armalite.

 The men then stopped at a sugarcane field at Sitio Paputok, Mabacan, Calauan, and gang-raped Sarmenta.
 Kawit invited Centeno to join the assault, but Centeno refused as he could not, in conscience, bear the crime being committed.
 Despite Sarmenta's pleas to spare her life, Luis Corcolon fired his baby Armalite at her, and ordered Centeno to get rid of her body.

 Following separate investigations by different law enforcement agencies, prosecutors pursued charges against Sanchez and his men, but did not include Teofilo "Kit" Alqueza, son of Gen. Dictador Alqueza, as respondents.
 Sanchez had claimed Alqueza was the mastermind behind the incident.